 A commentator's depiction of the action on the pitch helps laymen understand the game better and adds to their viewing and listening pleasure.
 Having said that, we take a look at ten of the best football commentators of all time.

 Ian Darke is one of the biggest figures operating the microphone in British sport.
 Having commented both on football and boxing, Darke was one of the four members of Sky's 'Big Four' commentators alongside Martin Tyler, Alan Parry and Rob Hawthorne.

 Darke has a lot of experience, having covered big games like the FIFA World Cup final thrice as well as regular games in the Premier League and the UEFA Champions League on numerous occasions.

 Although he has worked extensively with BBC Radio and Sky Sports in the past, Darke has also been employed by ESPN.
 He currently commentates for BT Sport and Prime Video Sport, for whom he covers the Premier League, among other competitions.
 He has also commentated in the FA Cup for both Sky and BT Sport.

 #9 Jon Champion

 Fans of the Premier League sorely miss the services of expert commentator Jon Champion, who moved to the United States of America ahead of the 2019-20 season.
-Champion has a wide range of experience through his hallowed career, having spent time with BBC Sport, ITV Sport, Setalanta and ESPN, with the latter being his current employers.
+Champion has had a wide range of experience throughout his hallowed career, having spent time with BBC Sport, ITV Sport, Setalanta and ESPN, with the latter being his current employers.

 The Yorkshire-born announcer was brought on board by ITV to commentate the 2010 FIFA World Cup in South Africa and was also employed by ESPN for the 2014 FIFA World Cup as his services were required for its United States audience.